Collin County Drug Offense Lawyer

 Surrounding circumstances generally dictate whether police attempt to add a “manufacturing or delivery” allegation to a drug charge.
 That would normally be the presence of scales, baggies, large amounts of cash or equipment or ingredients commonly known to create such drugs.

-Frequently police overreach on delivery of a controlled substance and it’s important to have an aggressive, experienced defense lawyer who knows how to negate these charges.
+Frequently police overreach on delivery of a controlled substance and it’s important to have an experienced defense lawyer who knows how to negate these charges.

 Drug Trafficking & Manufacturing

 Nearly everything under your kitchen sink and in your bathroom medicine cabinet can be transformed into a highly addictive narcotic.
 Law enforcement sees any home as a potential lab for manufacturing and distributing drugs.
 It’s hard to see your neighbors as drug dealers and they probably aren’t, but police are constantly on the lookout for suspicious behavior; even in your neighborhood.